aajfranklin/Click-And-Roll/README.md

 # Click And Roll

-A chrome extension that lets you click on an NBA player's name on any web page to quickly view their stats.
+A chrome extension that lets you hover on an NBA player's name on any web page to quickly view their stats.

 ## To Do